zshamrock/startup-prepublic/README.md

     - `docker run -it --name prepublic -p 3000:3000 -v $(pwd):/app --env MARKETING_REPO_URL=<your git repository SSH url> akazlou/startup-prepublic` (additionally can provide `MARKETING_FLUSH_DRY_RUN=1` as well)

     - and then you can reuse the same container with `docker stop/start prepublic`

+### Testing

+There is a minimum automation testing.

+!
+Describe JMeter script settings
+Best way here is to do system testing, by running JMeter script `marketing.jmx` and verify the number of records in the resulting file is equal to the total number of concurrent requests done by JMeter.

 ### License
 The MIT License (MIT)